SEARCH & WILDFLOWER HOME PAGE BLUE/PURPLE

 Parasitic: A plant that lives off the live tissue of other plants and fungi.
 See saprophytic.

 Pedicel: The stem of a single flower.
 If a flower has no stem it is said to be "sessile".
-See "Peduncle".
+See "peduncle" immediately below.

 Peduncle: The common stalk of a cluster of flowers.
 See "Pedicel".